itsVijayV/itsVijayV/README.md

 # Hi there, I'm Vijay V! 👋

-I'm a **Unity Developer** passionate about creating immersive gaming experiences.
-I specialize in game mechanics, physics simulations, and 3D environments.
-Currently, I'm working on a hidden Sun Temple adventure game.
+I'm a student passionate about game development, constantly learning and experimenting with Unity, physics simulations, and 3D environments to create immersive experiences.

 ## 🛠️ Skills
 - **Game Development**: Unity, C#